 - Deprecated since 0.0.0: This is crawler specific information that shouldn't be part of the base database.

-There is a unique contraint across the fields port
+There is a unique contraint across the fields (Removed in Version 0.1.0)port

 , scheme